Celebrating 250 Years of Independence

 These performances, along with exhibits and partnerships with schools and local organizations, reflect Discovery Park’s mission to inspire children and adults to see beyond while deepening civic pride and understanding of our shared past.

-Our Celebrating 250 Years of Independence event is sponsored by Tech Plus and Walmart and Leaders Credit Union.
+Our Celebrating 250 Years of Independence event is sponsored by Tech Plus, Walmart and Leaders Credit Union.